 Having a strong Email Security Gateway like Proofpoint Essentials, or Mimecast, in place can prevent phishing emails from reaching your employees inboxes.
-Post-Delivery Protection such as IRONSCALES are also crucial to secure your business from phishing attacks.
+Cloud-based email security providers such as IRONSCALES can also be to secure your business from phishing attacks.
 These solutions allow users to report phishing emails, and then allow admins to delete them from all user inboxes.

 The final layer of security to protect emails from phishing attacks is Security Awareness Training.
 These solutions allow you to protect your employees by testing and training them to spot phishing attacks and report them.

 Malware is the second big threat facing small businesses.
 It encompasses a variety of cyber threats such as trojans and viruses.
 Malware is a varied term for malicious code that hackers create to gain access to networks, steal data, or destroy data on computers.
 Malware usually comes from malicious website downloads, spam emails or from connecting to other infected machines or devices.